jbloom/FluPhylogeneticsModule/source/slides.rst

 Is the virus resistant to Tamiflu?
 =========================================================

-One of the first questions scientists asked was whether the virus was resistant to `Tamiflu (also known by the chemical name oseltamivir) <http://en.wikipedia.org/wiki/Oseltamivir>`_, which is the most commonly used drug against influenza.
+One of the first questions scientists wanted to know: was the virus was resistant to `Tamiflu (also known by the chemical name oseltamivir) <http://en.wikipedia.org/wiki/Oseltamivir>`_ (which is the most commonly used drug against influenza)?

 .. image:: images/Tamiflu.JPG